flaviocopes/grav-plugin-shoppingcart/README.md

 ![Screenshot](assets/screenshot2.jpg)

 `Shopping Cart` is a [Grav](http://github.com/getgrav/grav) plugin that adds e-commerce support to Grav.
-Currenty Stripe is the only payment method supported.
+Currenty Stripe and PayPal are the only payment methods supported.

 # Installation